energyRt/energyRt/index.md

 ### Development status

-The project is in an active development phase.
-Current functionality allows to develop basic RES models.
-Some features (incl. regions, storage technologies) and documentation are in development.
-Testing for bugs.
+The project is in an preparation of the first official release, which includes the documentation and a set of examples (**expected - Nov 2018**).
+Current functionality allows development of multi-regional RES models with trade, time-slices, and variety of technologies, an integration with GIS (via _sp_ and _choropleth_ packages), pivot tables (via _rPivotTable_), authomatic pdf-reports for models and scenarios, analysis of levelized costs of tehcnologies, and other features.

 ### Authors and Contributors
 The package is designed by Oleg Lugovoy (@olugovoy) and Vladimir Potashnikov (@vpotashnikov).